StatefulSets

 Network Identifier of a StatefulSet

-After a StatefulSet is created, you can see that each pod has a fixed name.
-The headless Service provides a fixed domain name for each pod by using DNS.
-In this way, pods can be accessed using the domain names.
-Even if the IP address of a pod changes when the pod is re-built, the domain name remains unchanged.
+After a StatefulSet is created, each of its pods is assigned a fixed name.
+The headless Service used by the StatefulSet provides a fixed domain name for each pod via DNS.
+This allows pods to communicate with each other using their domain names.
+These names remain unchanged even if a pod's IP address changes after the pod is recreated.

 After a headless Service is created, it allocates a domain name in the following format to each pod:

-For example, the domain names of the preceding three pods are as follows:
+For example, the domain names for the preceding three pods are as follows:

 - nginx-0.nginx.default.svc.cluster.local